Reinz-Stuff/Bukalapak_search/README.md

 This package will display product detail from bukalapak as json, csv and excel files

 ## HOW IT WORK?
-This package will scrape the product from [bukalapak](https://www.bukalapak.com) account using requests and save the results in multiple formats using pandas.
+This package will scrape the product from [bukalapak](https://www.bukalapak.com) using requests and save the results in multiple formats using pandas.
 Here is what the package will do:

 1. Use requests to scrape product detail from the given product search.
 2. Use pandas to create a DataFrame with the scraped data.